odoo/documentation/accounting/others/taxes/taxcloud.rst

 =======================================
-Manage Your Sales Tax with TaxCloud API
+How to get right tax rates in the US thanks to TaxCloud
 =======================================

-The **TaxCloud** module allows you to calculate the sales tax for every address in the United States and keeps track of which product types are exempt from sales tax and in which states each exemption applies.
+The **TaxCloud** integration allows you to calculate the sales tax for every address in the United States and keeps track of which product types are exempt from sales tax and in which states each exemption applies.
 TaxCloud calculates sales tax in real-time for every state, city, and